justyntyrrell/Recommendor_system/README.md

 Run from ex8_cofi.m

-Reccomends movies based on users ratings
+Reccomends new movies based on users ratings for existing movies in the database